Brony fandom: Revival (2020–present)

+Influence and fan activities

+Analysis

-Older fans of the show use the word brony, a portmanteau of the words "bro" and "pony".
-Though this generally refers to male fans, the term is often applied to fans of any gender.
-Another term, "Pegasister", has been used to refer to older female fans of the show.
+Older fans of the show use the word brony, a portmanteau of the words bro and pony.
+Though this generally refers to male fans, the term is applicable to fans of any gender.
+Another term, pegasister, has been used to refer to older female fans of the show, though a 2021 study published in the Journal of Gender Studies found that the majority of female fans of the show dislike the term and prefer to identify as a brony over pegasister.
+According to the study, the use of a separate gendered term is "isolating" for most female fans as it implies that they are not truly part of the fandom; they consider the term brony as more inclusive than pegasister.
+One female fan commented: "I hate when people call me a pegasister, 'cause I don’t like to separate myself by gender."

 Two informal surveys of 2,300 and 9,000 participants respectively revealed that the average age of adult fans is around 21, that approximately 86% were male, and that 63% were currently pursuing a college degree or higher qualification.
 A subsequent 2013 survey with over 21,000 respondents showed similar numbers, and highlighted that the majority of fans were in the 15–30 age range, with the average age between 19 and 20, and over 65% were heterosexual.
 Further, using the Jungian personality test, the survey revealed that the largest fraction of respondents (approximately 27%) fell into the "INTJ" classification, which normally only occurs in 1–3% of the population, according to the surveyors.
 Many in the fandom who had difficulty in meeting others or being treated fairly by others found the fandom as a way to meet people with similar interests and become more social.
 Hub Network's CEO and President Margaret Loesch, who was the executive producer of the 1980s and 1990s animated My Little Pony television shows, noted that there were male fans of those past shows, but there are considerably more for Friendship Is Magic due to the quality of the show and the influence of social media and the Internet.